 - "Legroom on all Outlanders is more than sufficient for most adults.
 The bench is set relatively high, which limits headroom." -- Consumer Guide (2012)

-The base Outlander’s features list includes a six-speaker audio system, steering wheel-mounted audio and cruise controls and heated outside mirrors.
-Higher trims come with heated front seats, Fuse hands-free system, which allows you to control a smartphone with voice-activated commands, and satellite radio.
+The base 2013 Outlander’s features list includes a six-speaker audio system, steering-wheel-mounted audio and cruise controls and heated outside mirrors.
+Higher trims come with heated front seats, the Fuse hands-free system, which allows you to control a smartphone with voice-activated commands, and satellite radio.
 Features such as navigation, a nine-speaker Rockford Fosgate audio system and a rearview camera are only available in packages.

 Reviewers aren’t impressed with the Outlander’s interior features or controls.
 One says that controls are easy to read and use, but the majority of critics find that the interior controls aren’t easy to read and aren’t placed within reach of the driver.
 Test drivers note that the optional navigation system’s graphics seem cartoonish and from an earlier decade, but praise the available Rockford Fosgate stereo system.
 Also, reviewers like Mitsubishi’s Fuse voice recognition system, which allows hands-free operation of the navigation system and compatible Bluetooth devices, but say it doesn’t have as many features as Ford’s Sync system.

 - "Inside the Mitsubishi Outlander is a clean layout with clear, functional controls and plentiful storage space." -- Kelley Blue Book

 - "The Rockford Fosgate sound system sounds pretty darn good." -- Automobile Magazine (2012)